 GRABER: Windows make a big difference in how much heating, cooling, and light a building needs.
 Today's best windows can reduce heat and glare from ultraviolet rays.
 But about half the heat streaming through them comes from visible light.
-So researchers have teamed up with the U.S. Department of Energy to produce the first electrically powered tinting windows.
+So researchers have teamed up with the U.S. Department of Energy to produce the first electrically-powered tinting windows.
 These windows are coated with five layers of a thin metal mixture.
 With the twist of a dimmer, a user can send an electric charge through some of the coatings.
 Some layers absorb the charge and become darker, then lighter once again when the charge is released.
-Researchers say the new panels can save up to forty percent of electricity needs even over today's best energy saving windows.
-And because they cut down on both ultraviolet and visible sunlight, your couches, chairs, and carpets won't fade so quickly either.
-That's this week's Technology Update.
+Researchers say the new panels can save up to 40 percent of electricity needs even over today's best energy-saving windows.
+And because they cut down on both ultraviolet and visible sunlight, your couches, chairs, and carpets won't fade so quickly, either.
+That's this week's technology update.
 I'm Cynthia Graber.

 Living on Earth wants to hear from you!